hotwax/press-release-faq/job-manager/miscellaneous-jobs.md

 #### Question 5: Can users also pin Miscellaneous Jobs like predefined jobs?

+#### Question 6: Why is it named miscellaneous jobs but not custom jobs?
+As these jobs are custom made for retailers, I believe naming and categorising them as custom jobs rather miscellaneous jobs, will be more clear for user.

 ### Internal FAQs

 #### Question 1: Merchants can still see custom jobs in the pipeline page, what value does this add?